johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 {{< /highlight >}}

 In other words, the parentheses around return lists are implicit.
-You only need to explicitly include them when returning more than one value.

 ### 4. Implicit Construction in Function Calls